mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

    2. Communicate primary benefit
    3. Lead with the most exciting/impactful new feature
    4. Highlight at most 2 features
+   5. The audience should be focused on admins
 2. **Compelling, specific one-liners below hero image**
    1. Introduce features with compelling, concise, specific descriptions
    2. If the feature is a filler for a release, be vague and add it at the end of the blog post, e.g. "Performance improvements to mobile" **\(please avoid when possible\)**